survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 To recap:

-* Webpack’s `watch` mode is the first step towards a better development experience.
+* Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
-* Webpack’s `--env` parameter allows you to control configuration target through terminal.
+* Webpack's `--env` parameter allows you to control configuration target through terminal.
 You receive the passed `env` through a function interface.
 * webpack-dev-server can refresh the browser on change.
 It also implements Hot Module Replacement.
 * webpack-dev-server can be integrated to an existing Node server using a middleware.
 This gives you more control than relying on the command line interface.